-Level One Level Two Level Three Level Four Not on task/wasting time.
-Any Persistence of level 1 behaviour.
+Level Two Level Three Level Four Any Persistence of level 1 behaviour.
 Any persistence of level 2 behaviour.
 Any persistence of Level 3 behaviour.
-Deliberate avoidance or non-completion of set work.
 Not telling the truth.
-Uncooperative behaviour.
-Serious acts of sustained Violence towards pupils and Distracting another child, Not responding to instructions Stealing. adults e.g: hitting, kicking, fighting, and biting. chatting in class/assembly.
-Refusal.
-Teasing others, name Persistent bad language and Distraction, interruption of activities, calling out, calling, making unkind and derogatory comments.
-Deliberate, persistent or malicious lying. verbal abuse. attention seeking Continued refusal of an behaviour.
-Play fighting, dangerous or rough/aggressive play on the Graffiti on school property (including school books). adult's reasonable request.
-Negative body language. playground or during Vandalism of school Accidental damage to sporting activity.
-Deliberately damaging another child's property. buildings/property. school/others' property through careless Answering back.
-Deliberately injuring another Bringing dangerous items into school. behaviour.
+Not responding to Uncooperative behaviour.
+Serious acts of sustained Violence towards pupils and adults e.g. hitting, kicking, instructions.
+Refusal. fighting, and biting. calling, making unkind and Deliberate, persistent or malicious Iving.
+Persistent bad language and verbal abuse. , , Continued refusal of an Play fighting, dangerous or rough/aggressive play on the Graffiti on school property (including school books). adult's reasonable request.
+Deliberately damaging Vandalism of school buildings/property. sporting activity. another child's property. buildings/property.
+Answering back.
+Deliberately injuring another Bringing dangerous items into school.
 Retaliation. pupil.
-Leaving school premises Running indoors.
-Inappropriate/bad language.
+Leaving achool promises Inappropriate/bad language.
 Racial or prejudice abuse.
-Bullying (including cyber) without consent.
+Leaving school premises without consent.
+Bullying (including cyber) Any Persistence of level 1 behaviour.
+Not telling the truth.
+Not responding to instructions.
+Teasing others, name calling, making unkind and derogatory comments.
+Play fighting, dangerous or rough/aggressive play on the playground or during sporting activity.
+Answering back.
+Retaliation.
+Any Persistence of level 1 behaviour.
+Not telling the truth.
+Not responding to instructions.
+Teasing others, name calling, making unkind and derogatory comments.
+Play fighting, dangerous or rough/aggressive play on the playground or during sporting activity.
+Answering back.
+Retaliation.
+Any persistence of level 2 behaviour.
+Stealing.
+Refusal.
+Deliberate, persistent or malicious lying.
+Graffiti on school property (including school books).
+Deliberately damaging another child's property.
+Deliberately injuring another pupil.

-\ These will be investigated by the AHT or HT and could result in level 4 consequences depending on the outcomes.
+^{} This will be investigated by the AHT or HT and could result in level 4 consequences depending on the outcomes.

 All level four type behaviour will result in a full investigation and will be logged.
 (Please also refer to the school anti-bullying policy)